“Excuse me. Are you from Pittsburgh?” the woman spoke gently.

 We prayed for Erin.
 For healing.
 For strength.
 For courage.
 For grace.

 We prayed for Erin’s mother and family.
 For Erin’s friends.
 For the medical personnel who care for her.

 When we finished, we realized we had blocked the aisle.
 We moved so others who had waited patiently, at least outwardly, could get by.

-A man stepped toward the exit.
+A woman stepped around us toward the exit.
 Our eyes locked for a moment.
-He must have been allergic to something in the restaurant because moisture rimmed his eyes, a little bit leaking out of one corner.
+She must have been allergic to something in the restaurant because moisture rimmed her eyes, a little bit leaking out of one corner.